Michael Sullivan, Sr.

 - Stepford Smiler: He tries to be in the beginning at least, where he masks his instability and resentment behind a weak grin and awkward jokes.
 Peter even asks why Connor's always smiling and gets this in response.Connor: (furiously) Because it's all so fucking hysterical.

 - Surprisingly Sudden Death: He's a major antagonist who Sullivan spends most of the movie trying to kill out of vengeance for his murdered wife and son.
 However, Connor's actual death is highly anticlimactic in how abrupt it is, especially when contrasted with his father's dramatic death.
 Sullivan just unceremoniously shoots him in the head while Connor's taking a bath.
+To emphasize the point, Nitti's men actively allow Sullivan to kill Connor, standing aside or even opening doors for him.

 - The Unfavorite: His father clearly prefers his surrogate son, Sullivan, over him.
 However, despite how much Connor disappoints him, his father still loves him to the point where he takes a hit out on his surrogate son to protect his biological son.